FRANCISCO TOLEDO: Fire and Earth

-Latin American Masters presents the first solo exhibition of Francisco Toledo's ceramics in the United States.
-Although best known as a painter and printmaker, Toledo's artistic production from the beginning had extremely broad dimensions.
+Latin American Masters presents Fire and Earth, a solo exhibition of Francisco Toledo's ceramics.
+Best known as a painter and printmaker, Toledo's artistic production from the beginning had extremely broad dimensions.
 Toledo, who died in 2019, was a gifted sculptor and ceramicist, whose works in these mediums can be compared favorably with the finest in the Western tradition.

-Several self-portraits are on display.
-Perhaps the most striking of these features Toledo chained to a slave ship.
-In recent years Toledo discovered that his ancestry was both Zapotec and African, a fact that both pleased him and encouraged him to further explore the history of Africans in Mexico.
+There are wonderful examples of Toledo's self-portraits in the exhibition.
+Pupa, 2015, features Toledo, replete with antennae, emerging from a cocoon.
+Slave Ship, 2015, depicts Toledo manacled and chained to a ship stacked with human cargo.
+Recently, Toledo discovered that his genealogy was both indigenous Zapotec and African, a fact that both pleased and encouraged him to further explore the hidden history of Africans in Mexico.